chronicleworks/chronicle/docs/recording_provenance.md

 ### Extending attributes is not a contradiction

-Where a provenance term has been recorded with attributes, and the domain has been extended to include new attributes it is valid to append new attributes, as long as the values of the already recorded ones are unchanged.
+Where a provenance term has been recorded with attributes, and the domain has been extended to include new attributes, it is valid to append new attributes, as long as the values of the already recorded ones are unchanged.

 ```graphql